 As a result of its quest to continually improve 21st-century education, Mapúa MCL has been awarded the Blackboard Catalyst Award for Leading Change in 2017 and Blackboard Award for Professional Development in recognition of its Opportunities for Lifelong (#SamaOLL) Project in 2020.
-In 2021, Mapúa MCL took home the Blackboard Award for Optimizing Student Experience.
+Mapúa MCL took home the Blackboard Award for Optimizing Student Experience and Anthology Catalyst Award under Teaching and Learning Category in 2021 and 2023, respectively.
+Mapúa MCL also received the Outstanding Digital Activations Award for A.Y.
+2022-2023 from Cengage.

-Mapúa MCL has achieved another milestone by obtaining a three-star overall rating from the Quacquarelli Symonds (QS) Star Rating System from the United Kingdom in 2020.
+Mapúa MCL achieved another milestone by obtaining a three-star overall rating from the Quacquarelli Symonds (QS) Star Rating System from the United Kingdom in 2020.
 Significantly, Mapúa MCL received a five-star rating for Employability, due to the competence of its graduates as professionals in their respective fields; a four-star rating for Facilities, for its smart campus and drive to deliver an advanced learning experience for students; and a three-star rating for Social Responsibility and Inclusiveness, for being true to its mission to contribute to the solution of industry's and society's problems through the various engagements of students with communities.
-With this achievement, Mapúa MCL received Certificate of Commendation from CHED in August 2022.
+With this achievement, Mapúa MCL received a Certificate of Commendation from CHED in August 2022.